How the Right Team Will Set You FreeJan 26, 2024

 Here are some realistic goals:

-Losing weight or "feeling better" is not specific enough to measure progress along the way.
+The key is to make sure your goal is specific and measurable.
+"Lose weight" or "feel better" is not specific enough to measure progress along the way.

 2. Why do you want to reach that goal?